uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T0/Mekhan.md

 Slashes anything near you in half, ad infinitum .
 ___

+### Ring 1 - Clover
+___
+A rapier that manipulates probability.
+___

 # Soul Inversion
-## TrueVelto Oktae: Sign of the Pheonix - Ring 1: Clover
+## True Velto Oktae: Sign of the Basilisk - Deths Thar
 ___
-A rapier that manipulates probability.
+Applies all abilities at the same time.
+Also creates a new weapon every time the user gets hit with a direct counter to the source of damage.
+Also passively strikes the opponent with slashes .
 ___